wp-plugins/add-meta-tags/readme.txt

 = Support and Feedback =

+Add-Meta-Tags is released as Free software and comes with absolutely no support.
-Please post your questions and provide general feedback and requests at the [Add-Meta-Tags Community Support Forum](http://wordpress.org/support/plugin/add-meta-tags).

-To avoid duplicate effort, please do some research on the forum before asking a question, just in case the same or similar question has already been answered.
+However, the developer and the community of users share their knowledge in the [Add-Meta-Tags Community Support Forum](http://wordpress.org/support/plugin/add-meta-tags).
+Feel free to ask your questions there and provide as detailed feedback as possible about the potential problems you encounter.
+It might take a while before someone responds.
+To avoid duplicate effort, please do some [research on the forum](https://wordpress.org/support/topic/how-to-search-this-forum-2) before asking a question, just in case the same or similar question has already been answered.

 Also, make sure you read the [FAQ](http://wordpress.org/plugins/add-meta-tags/faq/ "Add-Meta-Tags FAQ").
+An answer to your question might already exist there.

+Commercial grade support is not available.

 = Template Tags =